cudmore/cudmore.github.io/_posts/2017-11-22-raspian-stretch.md

 ### 1.3) Configure the Pi to run ssh at boot

+The SSH server allows you to login to the Pi with a command prompt.
 Raspbian usually has the SSH server disabled by default and it needs to be activated manually.
-To do this, create an empty file named `ssh` in the root folder of the SD card
+To do this, create an empty file named `ssh` in the root folder of the SD card.

 On MacOS, open a terminal and type: